 Your payment due date is on or before your term start date.

-Payments are done via Student Portal when paying with a credit card.
-Check payments may be remitted to Touro University Worldwide, 10601 Calle Lee Suite 179, Los Alamitos, CA 90720
+Payments are made online via the Touro One Portal.
+We accept ACH and all major credit cards.
+Check payments can be payable to Touro University Worldwide and mailed to 10601 Calle Lee Suite 179, Los Alamitos, CA 90720

 A bursar hold is caused by non-payment of an outstanding balance on your account.
 Please contact the bursar’s office to settle your account to allow course registration.